 The Cape Preston landscape is more than 2.5 billion years old.
 CITIC Pacific Mining is committed to sustainability and ensuring our operations are environmentally responsible for the life of our project and beyond.

 CPM has an Environmental Management System that facilitates compliance with our approvals and obligations to prevent or mitigate adverse environmental impacts and promote continuous improvement.
-We believe that effective environmental performance is an integral part of well-managed, socially responsible operations, whilst creating economic value for our shareholders.
+We believe that effective environmental performance is an integral part of well-managed, socially-responsible operations.

 As the operator of Sino Iron, CPM implements the requirements endorsed by the Minister for Environment (issued in Ministerial Statements: MS635 in 2003, MS822 in 2009 and MS1066 in 2017).